Atreyagaurav/nameit/README.md

 - Uses the template system for different parts in a name,
 - Remembers the user inputs, so you can reuse the previous parts,
 - Just rename, or copy (default) the current file,
-- Can use numbering system, or reuse parts of the previous name
+- Can use numbering system, or reuse parts of the previous name,
+- Apply Timestamps
 # Installation
 Clone the repo, and run `cargo build --release`.